ChromeBee/Hall-Effect-Sensor-CAD-Mouse-Spacemouse/Springs/READ.md

 A search of eBay.co.uk for 0.2mm tension springs does provide listings of some suppliers of 0.2x10x3mm and 0.2x15x3mm springs.
 I haven't tried them but both sizes should work (in theory.
 I haven't tried them).

 YouTube recommended a video on the IndyMower to me. https://youtu.be/UnKOp4rhu7I?si=PoE8raFwQZSphymA In this video Nicodem Bartnik used TPU springs as part of a bumper sensor.
 YouTube has been recommending a lot of TPU videos to me recently so I took the hint and tried to 3D print TPU springs for the mouse.
+When I was going through the original thought experiments prior to starting anything, I had considered using those small rubber bands that were popular about 10 years ago for making frendship bracelets and other such items.

 The TPU spring is printed flat and has a custom Wire holder (now TPU holder).